 Size of the battery – The size of a battery depends on the battery’s capacity to store and supply electricity to your home.
 Be sure to know your energy consumption pattern to choose the right-sized battery.
 A lithium battery is more than 90% efficient with little loss.

 The technology – Based on the latest technology, many batteries are being developed for the storage of energy.
 Look for batteries that have long life cycles and promise higher performance.

 To kick start the home energy storage transition, consider batteries that enable backup power in the event of a blackout.
 With various best solar batteries in the market, ensure to pick up a battery that meets your specific requirements.
 There is no one-size-fits-all approach.
 According to solar array size, system type (on-grid or off-grid), backup power requirements, evening or overnight consumption, the best batteries are

-- Sungrow SBP4K8, best small battery up to 5kWh
+- Sungrow SBP4K8, the best small battery up to 5kWh

-- BYD LVS & LVL, best Low-voltage modular battery system, 4kWh to 256kWh
+- BYD LVS & LVL, the best Low-voltage modular battery system, 4kWh to 256kWh

-- Huawei LUNA2000, best High-voltage modular battery system, 5kWh to 30kWh
+- Huawei LUNA2000, the best High-voltage modular battery system, 5kWh to 30kWh

 - Tesla Powerwall, best AC-coupled battery system (retrofit), 13.5kWh (max 3 modules)